Real-John-Cheung/colorGenJS/README.md

 # colorGenJS
-a module for color generation
+A color generation library for JavaScript